Toulouse: Kingdom of France

 Toulouse suffered several fires, but it was in 1463 that the Great Fire of Toulouse broke out, ravaging the city for fifteen days.
 After this dramatic event, King Louis XIII exempted the city from taxes for 100 years.
 The capitouls issued municipal decrees favouring the use of brick in buildings, rather than excessively flammable wood or cob.

-In the 16th century, and until 1562, the economy of Toulouse experienced a golden age: its Parliament made it the judicial capital of a large part of southern France, and the city became the first European centre for the trade in woad, the only blue dye then known in Europe which was very much in demand in the textile industry at the time.
-Its humanist milieu developed thanks to its university and parliament, which trained and attracted intellectual elites.
+In the 16th century, and until 1562, the economy of Toulouse experienced a golden age: its parlement made it the judicial capital of a large part of southern France, and the city became the first European centre for the trade in woad, the only blue dye then known in Europe which was very much in demand in the textile industry at the time.
+Its humanist milieu developed thanks to its university and parlement, which trained and attracted intellectual elites.
 The wealth generated by this culturally and economically dynamic environment is the source of the superb Renaissance mansions in Toulouse.
 In 1550 the population of the city made it the second or third largest city in France.
 It was estimated to have 50,000 inhabitants, a figure it would not regain until the 18th century.

-In 1562 the French Wars of Religion began and Toulouse became an ultra-Catholic stronghold in a predominantly Protestant region, the era of economic prosperity came to an end.
+In 1562, the French Wars of Religion began and Toulouse became an ultra-Catholic stronghold in a predominantly Huguenot region, the era of economic prosperity came to an end.
 The governor of Languedoc, Henri II de Montmorency, who had rebelled, was executed in 1632 in the Capitole in the presence of King Louis XIII and Cardinal Richelieu.